ImperialCollegeLondon/ReCoDE-Analysis-of-environmental-literature-with-BERTopic-and-RoBERTa/README.md

 Similart to what we have done above, we need to follow the following steps when applying a RoBERTa model.

- * RoBERTa Initialization: Initializes RoBERTa tokenizer and model.
+ * RoBERTa Initialization: Initializes RoBERTa tokenizer and model
- * Data Preparation: Loads and preprocesses the dataset.
+ * Data Preparation: Loads and preprocesses the dataset
- * Batch Tokenization: Tokenizes abstracts in batches.
+ * Batch Tokenization: Tokenizes abstracts in batches
- * Embedding Generation: Generates embeddings using RoBERTa, and save it.
+ * Embedding Generation: Generates embeddings using RoBERTa, and save it
- * Topic Modeling: Applies BERTopic with RoBERTa embeddings.
+ * Topic Modeling: Applies BERTopic with RoBERTa embeddings
+ * Improve and fine-tune
- * Visualization.
+ * Visualization

 This section focuses on integrating RoBERTa into the topic modeling pipeline, enhancing its analytical capabilities.